digbmc/dssf-2020/weeks/5-gis.md

 [Monday](#monday-june-29) // [Tuesday](#tuesday-june-30) // [Wednesday](#wednesday-july-1) // [Thursday](#thursday-july-2) // *Friday is a holiday*

+## GOAL: upload all media to Omeka by end of the week!

 ## Monday, June 29

 ### 9:00 GIS basics and Google Earth - Andrea